planetoftheweb/bootstrap4/slides/08_03-PopOvers.md

 > > Speaker Notes:
 2. Tooltips use an extra library called tether, which is a separate installation.
 You can read more about it on [this website](http://tether.io).
-3. In order to set these up, you simply add a data-toggle of tooltip to an element and then add a title attribute with some text in it.
+3. In order to set these up, you simply add a data-toggle of popover to an element and then add a title attribute with some text in it.

 ---